andreascaglioni/SGMethods/README.md

 # SGMethods
-A Python object-oriented code for sparse grid interpolation (also called stochastic collocation) with a focus on parametric coefficient PDEs
+A Python object-oriented code for sparse grid interpolation (also called stochastic collocation) with a focus on parametric coefficient PDEs.

 ## Table of Contents
 - [Features](#features)